How to Create Automatic Test

 Username: your full G Suite email address

 Password: password for your G Suite email account

-At the 2nd step, copy-paste your personal testing email address in your email software and send the message to it.
+Сopy the proxy email address and send the message to it.

-GlockApps will automatically re-send your message to the seed email addresses and create a recurring test for this email.
+GlockApps will automatically re-send your message to the seed email addresses and create a recurring test for that message.

-At the 3rd step, you can adjust your email settings and activate the recurring test.
+At the 3rd step, you can enter the automatic test settings and activate it.

 Choose the time interval the test will be made at: 3 hours, 6 hours, 12 hours, 24 hours, 3 days, 5 days, or 7 days.
 The available intervals depend on your subscription plan.